William Pitt, 1st Earl of Chatham: Legacy

 Of the last quality evidence was furnished in the stilted style of his letters, and in the fact recorded by Thomas Seward that he never permitted his under-secretaries to sit in his presence.
 Burke spoke of "some significant, pompous, creeping, explanatory, ambiguous matter, in the true Chathamic style".
 But these defects were known only to the inner circle of his associates.

 To the outside public he was endeared as a statesman who could do or suffer "nothing base", and who had the rare power of transfusing his own indomitable energy and courage into all who served under him.
 "A spirited foreign policy" has always been popular in England, and Pitt was the most popular of English ministers, because he was the most successful exponent of such a policy.
 In domestic affairs his influence was small and almost entirely indirect.
 He himself confessed his unfitness for dealing with questions of finance.
-The commercial prosperity that was produced by his war policy was in a great part delusive, as prosperity so produced must always be, though it had permanent effects of the highest moment in the rise of such centres of industry as Glasgow.
+The commercial prosperity that was produced by his war policy was in a great part delusive, as prosperity so produced must always be, although it had permanent effects of the highest moment in the rise of such centres of industry as Glasgow.
 This, however, was a remote result which he could have neither intended nor foreseen.

 It has been suggested that Pitt was in fact a far more orthodox Whig than has been historically portrayed demonstrated by his sitting for rotten borough seats controlled by aristocratic magnates, and his lifelong concern for protecting the balance of power on the European continent, which marked him out from many other Patriots.

-Historians have described Pitt as "the greatest British statesman of the eighteenth century".
+Historians such as Caleb Carr have described Pitt as "the greatest British statesman of the eighteenth century".
 He is immortalised in St Stephen's Hall, where he and other notable Parliamentarians look on at visitors to Parliament.

 The American city of Pittsburgh, originally Fort Duquesne, was renamed for Pitt after it was captured from the French during the Seven Years' War.